 2. Eliminate Clogs in the Drainage Entry & Exit

 Check both ends of the discharge lines to see if any debris or foreign objects are stuck inside, preventing water from traveling through and exiting your home.
 An easy way to prevent drainage entry and exit clogs is to check regularly for any discharge line blockages.
-If any objects do get stuck in the discharge lines, simply remove them.
+To unclog your sump pump, you will need to remove objects that are stuck in the discharge lines.